streamobs.observed module#

 Returns:

-Boolean array: True for detected stars, False otherwise.
+Boolean array: True for detected objects, False otherwise.

 Return type: